agi-brain/xuance/docs/source/documents/usage/professional_usage.rst

 **Step 2.1 Get the hyper-parameters of command in console**

-Define the following function ``parse_args()``, which uses the Python package `argparser` to read the command line instructions and obtain the instruction parameters.
+Define the following function ``parse_args()``, which uses the Python package `argparse` to read the command line instructions and obtain the instruction parameters.

 .. code-block:: python

-    import argparser
+    import argparse

     def parse_args():
         parser = argparse.ArgumentParser("Example of XuanCe.")